|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-The ingredients in this dressing are simple: it's made with garlic, fresh basil, parsley, lemon juice a bit of Dijon mustard and some olive oil as a base.
-Not sure what to do with this simple lemon and garlic vinaigrette?
-Try it to dress fresh steamed vegetables such as broccoli or kale, use it to dress any pasta salad or bean salad, use it as a marinade for grilling tofu or even just use it to drizzle on a simple baked potato or oven roasted new potatoes when you want something quick and easy for a side dish.
+The ingredients in this vinaigrette dressing are simple: It's made with garlic, fresh basil, parsley, lemon juice, and a bit of Dijon mustard, with olive oil as a base.
+There are many things you can do with the lemon and garlic vinaigrette.
+For example, try it over fresh steamed vegetables such as broccoli or kale, or use it to dress any pasta or bean salad.
+It also makes a great marinade for grilling tofu.
+You can even just drizzle it over a simple baked potato or oven-roasted new potatoes when you want a quick and easy side dish.

-All of the ingredients in this simple lemon vinaigrette dressing recipe are vegetarian, vegan and gluten-free, and, if you use cold pressed oil and fresh lemon juice, it should be suitable for anyone on a raw vegan food diet as well, as all but the very strictest of raw food folks won't mind a bit of prepared Dijon mustard (if you're not sure, you can also always omit it).
+All of the ingredients in this simple lemon vinaigrette dressing recipe are vegetarian, vegan, and gluten free.
+If you use cold-pressed oil and fresh lemon juice, it should be suitable for anyone on a raw vegan food diet as well because all but the very strictest of raw food folks won't mind a bit of prepared Dijon mustard (if you're not sure, you can also always omit it).

 Gather the ingredients.

-Next, stir in the finely chopped fresh basil and fresh parsley and combine well.
+Stir in finely chopped fresh basil and parsley and combine well.

-Finally, taste your dressing, and add a bit of salt and pepper to taste, if you'd like and stir or whisk together again to combine.
+Taste the dressing, and add a bit of salt and pepper to taste if you'd like.
+Stir or whisk together again to combine.